 Be clear on opening hours and whether you can contact them by phone, email or online chat.

-At Farewill, we offer a grant-only probate service from just £595 – and we also provide a full estate administration service for as little as £1,500.
+At Farewill, we offer a Essential Probate (grant-only) service from just £595 – and we also provide a Complete Probate (estate administration) service for as little as £1,500.